carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

 would still pass because the "``CHECK: Value: 1``" line would match the value from ``baz``.
 To fix this, you could add ``CHECK-NEXT`` matchers for every ``FieldN:`` line, but that would be verbose, and need to be updated when ``Field4`` is added.
-A more succint way to write the test using the "``CHECK-SAME:``" matcher would be as follows:
+A more succinct way to write the test using the "``CHECK-SAME:``" matcher would be as follows:

 .. code-block:: text